The Wreck of the Richard & Charlene – Mount Pleasant, SC – Thursday, May 11, 2006

-Named for a Shem Creek trawler that was decimated by Hurricane Hugo, the restaurant features several photos of the wreckage.
+Fred Scott named The Wreck for a Shem Creek trawler that Hurricane Hugo decimated in 1989.
+He opened the restaurant in 1991 and features several photos of the wreckage.

 Speaking of Shem Creek, here it is at sunset, featuring several shrimp boats.

-Here are more components to The Wreck’s oceanic decor, including an inverted boat and a stuffed game fish in a Santa hat.
+Elements of The Wreck’s oceanic décor included an inverted boat and a stuffed game fish in a Santa hat.
 When the fish was swishing through the ocean, is there any way he could have predicted a more humiliating fate?

-The Wreck “dining room” is all porch, with wood tables and chairs, whirring ceiling fans and terrific views of the creek.
+The Wreck “dining room” is all porch, with wood tables and chairs, whirring ceiling fans and terrific creek views.

 Each table is treated to a steaming bowl of boiled peanuts, well-salted and delicious.
 It took me awhile to appreciate the power of the boiled legume, but The Wreck made me a believer.